College of Liberal Arts, Education and Human Development

 Graduate Alternate Certification (Master of Arts in Teaching): Must be passed prior to admission to the program

-Undergraduate Program: Content Area taken must be passed prior to Tier III Residency I
+Undergraduate Program: Content Area taken must be passed prior to Tier III (Student Teaching)

 Graduate Alternate Certification (Master of Arts in Teaching): Must be passed prior to admission to the program

-Undergraduate Program: Must be passed prior to Residency I
+Undergraduate Program: Must be passed prior to Student Teaching

-Graduate Alternate Certification (Master of Arts in Teaching): Must be passed prior to Residency I
+Graduate Alternate Certification (Master of Arts in Teaching): Must be passed prior to student teaching or internship.

 Add-On Certification Option

 The College of Liberal Arts, Education and Human Development offers several programs of study that result in an additional area of certification.
-These programs are designed for candidates who are certified teachers in the State of Louisiana.
+These programs are designed for candidates who already hold a current Louisiana Teaching Certificate.
 More information on these programs of study may be found at the college website www.uno.edu/colaehd.